lemocla/Which-way-is-up/documentation/testing/user_stories.md

         ![Add event success](screenshots/artwork_add_success.png)

       - **Path: edit artwork**
-        - When I am logged in a the super user and that I browse the artwork page, I can see an icon to edit and an icon to delete the artwork
+        - When I am logged in as the super user and that I browse the artwork page, I can see an icon to edit and an icon to delete the artwork
-        - When I click on edit, I am redirected to a page with a form prefilled with the details of the artwork being edited
+        - When I click on edit, I am redirected to a page with a form prefilled with the details for the artwork being edited
         - An information message is also displayed to let me know which artwork I am currently editing
-        - When I click on submit and that the form is valid, the artwork detail page will displayed updated information and a toast message informing that the artwork has been successfully edited is displayed.
+        - When I click on submit and that the form is valid, the artwork detail page will display updated information and a toast message informing that the artwork has been successfully edited is displayed.
         - When I click on submit and that the form is not valid, error messages will be displayed informing to fill the right information.
         - **Result**: Pass ✅